-Assembling the AZ-EL Mount is very easy (familiarize yourself with Figure #3), as there are only four parts to put together.
+Assembling the AZ-EL Mount is very easy (familiarize yourself with Figure #4), as there are only four parts to put together.
 First take the base can and set it on the base post.
 Tighten it with the 3/4" set screws.
-Take the 60" ring and place each of the two ears inside of the tubes and line up the holes on the ears with the holes in the tubes.
-You will notice the 3/4" holes in the center on each of the 3" x 3" x 52 1/2" tubes welded to the 60" ring.
-Place the 3/4" x 5" bolts through the holes and secure with the lock washers and nuts provided.
+Take the 48" ring and place each of the two ears inside of the tubes and line up the holes on the ears with the holes in the tubes.
+You will notice the 3/4" holes in the center on each of the 2-1/2" x 2-1/2" tubes welded to the 48" ring.
+Place the 3/4" x 4-1/2" bolts through the holes and secure with the lock washers and nuts provided.

 Place the elevation tube bracket onto the elevation tube.
 Tighten the set screws to hold it in place.
-Take the top end of the elevation tube, the end with the 3" x 6" plate welded on and place it in the brackets on the cross member of the ring.
-You will use a 3/4" x 3" bolt, lock washer and nut.
+Take the top end of the elevation tube, the end with the $2-1/4" \times 5"$ plate welded on and place it in the brackets on the cross member of the ring.
+You will use a $3/4" \times 2-1/2"$ bolt, lock washer and nut.
 Go to the elevation tube bracket and place the tab with the 3/4" hole into the tab brackets at the back of the base can.
-Secure it with a 3/4" x 3" bolt, lock washer and nut.
-Make sure the bolts are secure, but leave them slightly loose until you have aligned the antenna, tighten all bolts and nuts.
+Secure it with a $3/4" \times 2-1/2"$ bolt, lock washer and nut.
+Make sure the bolts are secure, but leave them slightly loose until you have aligned the antenna on the satellite you will be using.
+Once you have aligned the antenna, tighten all bolts and nuts.